 Snohomish County is one of nearly 20,000 communities across the United States that participate in the National Flood Insurance Program.
 This program requires the county to adopt and enforce floodplain management ordinances and development regulations to reduce future flood damage.
 In return, the National Flood Insurance Program makes federally-supported flood insurance available to homeowners, renters, and business owners in Snohomish County’s flood hazard areas

-Areas that flood are given different designations such as floodway fringe, density fringe and hydraulic floodway these areas are mapped and have specific provisions and requirements for development.
-The designations are based on the Federal Insurance Rate Maps (FIRM) and the Preliminary Digital Federal Insurance Rate Maps (DFIRM).
-The maps with the most restrictive requirements will be applied to the proposed development.
+Areas that flood are given different designations such as floodway fringe, density fringe and hydraulic floodway.
+These areas are mapped and have specific provisions and requirements for development.
+The designations are based on the Digital Federal Insurance Rate Maps (DFIRM).
 These maps are based on detailed inter-agency collaboration and form the standards for participation in the National Flood Insurance Program.

 For more information about flood hazard areas or development in these areas please see the information packet and bulletin links below.

 Is my project in a flood hazard area?

 Projects proposed within a designated flood hazard area will require a Flood Hazard Permit and accompanying elevation certificate.
 A separate permit and elevation certificate is required for each individual structure on a parcel.

 The flood hazard permit process includes preparation of a Floodplain Habitat Assessment and Mitigation (PDF) to evaluate development impacts in frequently flood areas.
 The assessment includes impacts to Listed Federally Endangered Species.
 A guidance document was prepared by FEMA Region X(10) to assist in preparation of a habitat assessment for project specific impacts.
 This habitat assessment should be prepared by a qualified consultant and submitted with your flood hazard permit application.